 - On November 14, 2022, the City Council voted to direct staff to create an ordinance and schedule a public hearing to consider eliminating the Saginaw Street Overlay Zone, Superior-Rural Overlay Zone, Oxford-West Nob Hill Overlay Zone, Oxford-Hoyt Overlay Zone, and Hoyt-McGilchrist Overlay Zone. - 2.
 Staff met with the SCAN Land Use Committee on January 12, 2023 and attended the SCAN Neighborhood Association meeting on February 8, 2023 to explain the proposed zone change, answer questions, and listen to the neighborhood's input. - 3.
 Staff mailed out flyers to owners of affected properties on January 19, 2023, describing the proposed zone change and providing opportunities to discuss the proposal with staff. - 4.
 The proposed zone change is a legislative zone change, which may be initiated by the City Council under SRC 265.010(c).
-The proposed code amendment is an amendment to the Unified Development Code (UDC), which is a legislative land use decision under SRC 110.085.
-The City Council adopted Resolution No. 2023-9 on March 13, 2023 to initiate the proposed zone change and code amendment. - 5.
-A public hearing on the proposal will be scheduled before the City Council to receive testimony.
+The proposed code amendment is an amendment to the Unified Development Code (UDC), which is a legislative land use decision under SRC 110.085. - 5.
+The City Council adopted Resolution No. 2023-9 on March 13, 2023 to initiate the proposed zone change and code amendment. - 6.
+On March 13, 2023, the City Council voted to hold a public hearing of Ordinance Bill No. 5-23. - 7.
+On June 5, 2023, notice of the public hearing was provided as required by Oregon Revised Statutes and Salem Revised Code.